PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit result propagation from the very-late Gather/Constant normalization cluster.
-Any new mutation evidence must account for cleanup-only paths conservatively and preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.
+The next characterized unit should inspect the very-late dynamic-Reshape resolution immediately after the newly staged normalization summary.
+Any new mutation evidence must preserve the current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.